-Innovative new partnerships between private industry and community-based job training organizations.
+- Innovative new partnerships between private industry and community-based job training organizations.
 The Sub-Contractor Partnership Program's job training requirement helps foster new partnerships between for-profit sub-contractors with local workforce development programs.
-The requirement that sub-contractors use one or more job trainees for each SASH installation often causes the for-profit company to look to community job training organizations or other local green job programs that they otherwise might not have considered when hiring new staff.
-Not only does this increase the breadth and impact of SASH on the solar industry's job development, but also can prove to a for-profit contractor that solar can be a viable technology for all and that outstanding employees can come from all neighborhoods and backgrounds.

-General volunteering opportunities.
-Over 8,500 volunteers have completed GRID's volunteer/solar orientation.
-Since the commencement of the SASH Program, over 6,200 volunteers participated in GRID's educational solar orientation program and worked directly on SASH installations.
+The requirement that sub-contractors use one or more job training organizations or other local green job programs that they otherwise might not have considered when hiring new staff.
+Not only does this increase the breadth and impact of SASH on the solar industry's job development, but also can demonstrate to a for-profit contractor that solar can be a viable technology for all, and that outstanding employees can come from all neighborhoods and backgrounds. - General volunteering opportunities.
+Over 8,600 volunteers have completed GRID's volunteer/solar orientation since the commencement of the SASH Program.
 The orientation program allows GRID to promote solar energy and educates volunteers on solar technologies, the importance of energy efficiency, and the CSI incentive programs.
+Individuals who complete the volunteer/solar orientation leave not only with eligibility to work on SASH installations, but also with heightened knowledge about the solar industry and the SASH Program that can motivate them to be solar advocates in their own communities.
+So far in 2012 alone, over 1,000 prospective solar volunteers have attended one of the volunteer orientation sessions held regularly in each of GRID's seven regional offices, and 550 volunteers have participated directly in a SASH installation.

 Providing low-income individuals with hands-on solar installation experience and avenues to employment in the growing solar PV installation industry is an important part of GRID Alternatives' mission to empower communities in need through renewable energy.
-GRID Alternatives currently partners with a growing number of low-income job training organizations interested in providing greencollar job training to their constituents.
-These programs need to provide real-world, hands-on experience for their trainees.
+GRID Alternatives currently partners with a growing number of low-income job training organizations interested in providing green-collar job training to their constituents.
+These programs need to provide realworld, hands-on experience for their trainees.
 GRID's volunteer-based installation model lends itself perfectly to this need - these projects serve as a solar PV version of a teaching hospital, where trainees can "learn by doing" in the field and gain valuable exposure, experience and skills that will significantly increase their employability.

-The Sub-Contractor Partnership Program requires all contractors to use one or more current or recent solar job trainee on each sub-contracted SASH installation.
-Through Q1 2012, over 530 paid employment opportunities for job trainees have resulted from installations orchestrated through this Program.
-Though there is not a requirement to hire the trainee for full-time work, several sub-contractors have promoted the job trainees they employed on SASH installs to full-time work with the company.
-This becomes a double benefit to the low-income community since many solar job trainees come from the same communities that the SASH Program aims to serve.
+The Sub-Contractor Partnership Program requires all contractors to use one or more current or recent solar job trainees on each sub-contracted SASH installation.
+Through Q2 2012, over 685 paid employment opportunities for job trainees have resulted from installations orchestrated through this Program.
+Though there is not a requirement to hire the trainee for full-time work, a recent survey of GRID's sub-contracting partners indicated that over 50% of respondents have promoted at least one job trainee they employed on SASH installations to a full-time position with their company.
+This becomes a double benefit to the low-income community since many solar job trainees come from the same neighborhoods that the SASH Program aims to serve.
 GRID encourages sub-contractors to hire from the local communities whenever possible.
 This will continue to propel the California solar industry forward and provide long lasting benefits beyond the scope of the CSI and SASH programs' lifecycles.